bradschl/metamake/README.md

 #### Build Flags
 There are several constructs for adding build flags the the meta build constructs.
+- ```ADD_ASF_FLAG``` will append to the assembler build flags
 - ```ADD_CF_FLAG``` will append to the C build flags
 - ```ADD_CXXF_FLAG``` will append to the C++ build flags
 - ```ADD_LF_FLAG``` will append the first linker flags
 - ```ADD_LL_FLAG``` will append the last linker flags

 All of the above constructs take a list of flags as their first parameter.
 The LL and LF flags are only used for linking steps.
-The CF and CXXF flags are used both linking and source build steps.
-Currently, C flags are treated as a subset of C++ flags.
+The CF and CXXF flags are used both for linking and source build steps.

 Flags added with the above constructs are _exportable_ flags.
 Hidden flags are supported as well by defining the following variables within the build construct.
+- ASF for hidden assembler build flags
 - CF for hidden C build flags
 - CXXF for hidden C++ build flags
 - LF for hidden first linker flags